data-graeme/data-graeme.github.io/index.md

 # ***Thank you for visiting!***

 ## **About Me**
 I am a data analyst with a Master of Science in Business Analytics from the College of William and Mary.
-I also hold undergraduate degrees in Business Analytics, Economics, and Business Administation.
-I aim to earn additional degrees in Physics and Astrophysics in the next 3 - 5+ years.
+I also hold undergraduate degrees in Business Analytics, Economics, and Business Administration.
+I aim to earn additional degrees in Physics and Astrophysics in the next 3 - 5 years.
 I am passionate about outer space, artificial intelligence and machine learning, and making the world a better place for everyone.

 ## **Skills**
 - *Data Analysis*